Eco-Friendly Tips for Cleaning Your Decorative Mirrors

 What Should You Wipe Your Mirror With?

 Using a lot of paper towels can be wasteful and expensive.
 Instead, as we mentioned before, try cutting old cotton T-shirts into cleaning rags.
-Another tried-and-true method is to use newspaper.
+Another tried-and-true method is to use a newspaper.
 The pulpy paper used for newsprint is absorbent and doesn’t leave behind streaks.

 Not Sure Which to Choose?
 Start Simple!